DustinHendrickson/mod-city-siege/README.md

     - Creatures despawn and event ends

 ### Event Mechanics

+- **Waypoint Navigation:**
+  Siege forces follow configured waypoint paths through the city.
+Units progress sequentially (Spawn → WP1 → WP2 → WP3 → Leader), advancing to the next waypoint when within 10 yards.
+After combat, units automatically resume movement to their current waypoint target.

+- **Respawn Mechanics:**
+  Dead siege units respawn at the original siege spawn point (not where they died) after their configured timer expires.
+Respawned units start fresh at the first waypoint, maintaining constant pressure throughout the event.
+Respawning only occurs during active sieges and stops when the event ends.

+- **Ground Movement:**
+  All siege units use enforced ground movement with pathfinding to navigate naturally through cities.
+Units cannot fly, float, or clip through terrain.

 - **Target Priority:**
   Siege forces prioritize the city leader but will attack players and NPCs in their path based on aggro configuration.